commanded/commanded/README.md

 Subscriptions to a stream will guarantee at least once delivery of every persisted event.
 Each subscription may be independently paused, then later resumed from where it stopped.
 A subscription can be created to receive events published from a single logical stream or from all streams.

 Events are received in batches after being persisted to storage.
-Each batch contains events from a single stream only with the same correlation id.
+Each batch contains events from a single stream only and with the same correlation id.

 Subscriptions must be uniquely named and support a single subscriber.
 Attempting to connect two subscribers to the same subscription will return an error.

+By default subscriptions are created from the single stream, or all stream, origin.
+So it will receive all events from the single stream, or all streams.
+You can optionally specify a given start position.

+- `:origin` - subscribe to events from the start of the stream (identical to using 0).
+This is the current behaviour and will remain the default.
+- `:current` - subscribe to events from the current version.
+- `stream_version` or `event_id` (integer) - specify an exact stream version to subscribe from for a single stream subscription.
+You provide an event id for an all stream subscription.

 #### Ack received events